mvw123/EMF_Sensor/README.md

 CAD A (Rev 0.01) [NOT TESTED] March 2014
 -----------------------------
 First dev release, not tested.
+Known bugs exist.
+The wien bridge oscillator is wired incorrectly.
+The oscillator resistor values need setting up (board released whilst the values are tweaked)

 The board is being produced by oshpark which ships internationally.
 Price for the minimum 3 boards (in march 2014) is approximately $25

 Ki-CAD created schematic, layout, gebers